Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 A visa to Indonesia is required for Saudi Arabian nationals who want to visit the country.

-• What should I do if my e-VOA B1 application is denied?
+• What should I do if my Indonesian visa application is denied?

-If your application for Indonesian visa is denied, review the reasons provided and correct any errors.
+If your application for an Indonesian visa is denied, review the reasons provided and correct any errors.

 • Are there additional fees for extending an e-VOA or eVisa?